 - Your national insurance number

-- Information about your rent and service charges
+- Information about your rent or mortgage and service charges

 - Your landlord’s details